omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 #### Valid Transaction

 A deposit transaction is “valid” if and only if it corresponds exactly to a single deposit on the root chain and is the first deposit transaction to correspond to that deposit.
 A spend transaction is “valid” if and only if it is exitable, canonical, and only stems from valid transactions (i.e. all transactions in the history are also valid transactions).
 Note that a transaction would therefore be considered invalid if even a single invalid transaction is present in its history.
-An exitable transaction is not necessarily a valid transaction.
+An exitable transaction is not necessarily a valid transaction, but all valid transactions are, by definition, exitable.

 ### Basic Specification